Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32S3/XIAO_ESP32S3_Sense_Consumption.md

 maximize power savings without compromising functionality, in order to extend the battery life of the device.
 Suitable scenarios: Applications where battery life is crucial, such as remote sensor nodes, wearable devices, and other low-power IoT devices.
 Although the wakeup time is relatively slow, this trade-off is worthwhile.

-### Why use Light Sleep mode
-reduce power consumption while still maintaining a certain level of responsiveness.
-Suitable scenarios: Applications that need to balance power consumption and performance, such as IoT devices with interactive interfaces and intermittently working sensor nodes.
-Compared to Deep Sleep, Light Sleep offers faster wakeup times.

 ### Why use Modem Sleep mode
 optimize the power consumption of the wireless communication module, while still maintaining network connectivity.
 Suitable scenarios: Applications that need to maintain network connection but also require low power, such as intermittently working IoT devices.
 Modem Sleep can significantly reduce the power consumption of the wireless module while still providing fast wakeup response.

 ### In summary
 these three sleep modes provide developers with different power/performance trade-off options that can be flexibly chosen based on the specific requirements of the application.
-For devices with battery life requirements, Deep Sleep mode is a good choice; for applications that need to balance power consumption and responsiveness, Light Sleep is a better option; and for IoT devices that need to maintain network connectivity, Modem Sleep mode is the optimal choice.
+For devices with battery life requirements, Deep Sleep mode is a good choice; and for IoT devices that need to maintain network connectivity, Modem Sleep mode is the optimal choice.

 ## Tech Support & Product Discussion